opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 The distribution of the mutual information is far more interesting.
 That is shown here.

 28 Million word pairs were observed.
-Agin, this is microscopic, compared to present-day large-language models.
+Again, this is microscopic, compared to present-day large-language models.
+We're wrking at a different scale.

-The distribution breaks down perfectly into the sum of two curves, and I do ean perfectly, its actually quite amazing.
+The distribution breaks down perfectly into the sum of two curves, and I do mean perfectly, its actually quite amazing.

 One is a gaussian, centered roughly at zero.
 The other is a log-normal curve.